 - TO20B Upgraded Output Transformer

-After installing all of those mods I was very satisfied with what I had in terms of overall tone and the amount of tonal possibilities with all the mods.
-The only thing still lacking was the bass response from the stock speaker.
+After installing all of those mods I was very satisfied with the tone.
+The only thing still lacking was the bass response from the stock speaker

 Blues Jr. – $429